-There are several genes which may contain inherited faults linked to the development of breast cancer and ovarian cancer.
-You may have heard of these; they are called BRCA1 and BRCA2.
-Faults (mutations) in these genes can be detected using a blood test.
+There are several genes which may contain inherited faults linked to the development of breast cancer and can also be associated with ovarian cancer.
+The most well-known of these genes are called BRCA1 and BRCA2.
+Faults (pathogenic variants) in these genes can be detected using a blood test.
 Usually, a sample of blood is first taken from a woman in the family who has developed breast cancer or ovarian cancer.
 The DNA is "searched" for a gene fault.
 If a gene fault is detected, then other family members can be tested to see if they carry the same fault.

-This testing is recommended in circumstances where there is a strong family history of breast cancer and/ or ovarian cancer.
+This testing is recommended only in certain circumstances.
 The testing is only done under the supervision of a specialised clinic.
 There are pros and cons to genetic testing, and these will be discussed with you at a family cancer clinic.